tehilinski/rcpointer/README.md

 ## Examples

 The header comment in each example file gives the compilation command for gcc, and the command for running the example using valgrind to show that no memory issues occur.

 [example_rcpointer.c](example_rcpointer.c)

 Simple usage of rcpointer.
 Displays how a single raw pointer is contained in multiple rcpointer objects.

 [example_rcpointer_DocView.c](example_rcpointer_DocView.c)

 Example of model-view-controller pattern using rcpointer.
 Relationship of model:view is 1:many, so the model object pointer is shared.
-Here, the model is a document, and the view is an unspecified widget that, if imlemented, will display a view of the document's contents.
+Here, the model is a document, and the view is an unspecified widget that, if implemented, will display a view of the document's contents.